GNTC donates ventilators and other medical supplies to Georgia Emergency Management Agency

 As the number of COVID-19 cases continue to rise there has also been an increased demand for medical supplies such as ventilators, hospital masks and gloves.
-This past weekend Georgia Northwestern Technical College gathered its supply of ventilators used in its Respiratory Care program to donate to the Georgia Emergency Management Agency.
+So on Saturday, March 28, Georgia Northwestern Technical College (GNTC) gathered its supply of ventilators used in its Respiratory Care program to donate to the Georgia Emergency Management Agency (GEMA).

 “GEMA called Saturday morning to request ourventilators and GNTC officers went to the college within a few hours,” said GNTC Police Chief Chad Cardin.
 “Lieutenant Gary McConathy took a load of Medical Gloves and N95 masks this past week after Dean of Health Technologies Frank Pharr was able to collect them from all of our campuses.”